sciZer0/7/v/README.md

 <i><b>
 The enormous benefit from voting, among others, is that the more tokens are being locked up for voting, the less tokens are in real circulation.
 Also importantly, Voters (users) lock up their tokens not in exchange for receiving rewards/interest.

-From day one, on the Vote blockchain, there are over 1 billion Voters and a lot of Automatic and Non-Automatic Proposals to vote For or Against.
+From day one, on the Vote blockchain, there are over 1,000,000,000 Voters and a lot of Automatic and Non-Automatic Proposals to vote For or Against.

 Even though not each Voter might vote, and plus, a Voter might spend only their idle time on voting, nevertheless at best, massive competitive-votings, happening on the Vote blockchain, might additionally decrease the Vote token's real circulating supply significantly — of course, resulting in an additional rise in the voting power of the Vote token.
 </b></i>